reetou/fancy_discord/README.md

 - [ ] Encrypt bot tokens when sending over the network
 - [ ] Add tests to apps creation and deploy scenarios
 - [ ] Configurable cron jobs for bots for sending messages to channels via service
+- [ ] Init deploy on deploy start if app was not initialized
+- [ ] Add changing app type and handle it gracefully